-He made the potion vanish with a flick of his wand, and cast a scathing glance on Harry once more.
+He made the potion vanish with a flick of his wand before casting a scathing glance on Harry once more.

 "Detention.
 My office.
 Tonight!" he barked, then turned on his heel.

-Harry bit his lip, for he had been close to protesting that he hadn't put in the Leola roots, but had remembered in the nick of time that he could only blame his best friend, and held his tongue.
-He noticed, though, that Malfoy was staring at him in the strangest way, and not even taunting him for getting a simple potion wrong.
-Before he had a chance to mention it to Ron, however, class was over, and Malfoy made a beeline to Harry.
+Harry bit his lip, for he had been close to protesting that he hadn't put in the Leola roots, but he had remembered in the nick of time that he could only blame his best friend, so he held his tongue.
+He noticed, though, that Malfoy was staring at him in the strangest way and not even taunting him for getting a simple potion wrong.
+Before he had a chance to mention it to Ron, class was over, and Malfoy made a beeline to Harry.

-"It's none of your business," Harry also retorted, noticing a vein in Malfoy's temple that stood out, throbbing, in contrast to his white skin, which reminded him of his uncle.
+"It's none of your business," Harry also retorted, noticing a vein in Malfoy's temple that stood out, throbbing, which reminded him of his uncle.

-In that instant, Harry remembered what the twins, Fred and George, had said about house-elves: that they usually belonged to wealthy wizarding families that lived in mansions or castles.
-It had occurred to him then that Dobby might belong to the Malfoys -- now, since Malfoy had just confronted him about the name, he had positively proven it!
+In that instant, Harry remembered what Fred and George had said about house-elves: that they usually belonged to wealthy wizarding families that lived in mansions or castles.
+It had occurred to him then that Dobby might belong to the Malfoys – now, since Malfoy had just confronted him about the name, he had positively proven it!

 "'Dobby'?
 What's a 'dobby'?"
 Harry asked, thinking quickly and feigning innocence.
 "I said 'Bobby,' as in a police officer."